carleryd/simple-bitcoin-wallet/README.md

 #### Smaller improvements

+- UI works on desktop and mobile, but the latter could use some improvements
 - Displaying balance
 - Importing wallet using seed phrase
 - Access to more than one receiving address as well as monitoring on all wallet addresses